cod-ux/guiltyv4/README.md

 # Guilty - A minimalist's budget app
+*(Navigate to the flutterflow branch instead of the main branch to view the code)*

 A budgeting dashboard built for mobile with flutter for the front end and Python for the backend.